Shipwrecking: Bad weather

-Wind causes waves which result in other difficulties.
-Waves make navigation difficult and dangerous near shallow water.
-Also, waves create buoyancy stresses on the structure of a hull.
-The weight of breaking waves on the fabric of the ship force the crew to reduce speed or even travel in the same direction as the waves to prevent damage.
-Also, wind stresses the rigging of sailing ships.
+Wind generates waves, which create additional hazards.
+Waves make navigation difficult and dangerous in shallow water.
+Waves also create buoyancy stresses on the structure of a hull.
+The weight of breaking waves on the structure of the ship forces the crew to reduce speed or even travel in the same direction as the waves to prevent damage.
+Wind also stresses the rigging of sailing ships.

-The force of the wind pushes ships in the direction of the wind.
-Vessels with large windage suffer most.
-Although powered ships are able to resist the force of the wind, sailing vessels have few defences against strong wind.
+The force of the wind pushes ships in its direction of flow.
+Vessels with large windage are most affected.
+Although powered ships are able to resist the force of the wind, sailing vessels have few defenses against strong winds.
 When strong winds are imminent, sailing vessels typically have several choices: